 Out: 4 and a new "cell" should appear below, ready for more input.
 If all this works, congratulations!
 Python and Jupyter are installed and you should be ready to go to the Notebooks below.
 You can rename your Python notebook by clicking on the "Untitled" name at the top and changing it.
 Then you can go to "File...
 Save and checkpoint" to save your notebook for later.

 A Jupyter notebook is a file which contains both text and Python code.
 Jupyter notebooks are stored as files with the .ipynb extension.
 Before you begin with the notebooks, make sure that you have gone through the Getting Started steps above.

 If this is your first time interacting with a Python notebook, begin by downloading the "My First Notebook.ipynb" file below and saving it in the directory where you'll be working on this tutorial.
 Then, launch Jupyter (through the Anaconda navigator), go to the directory of the notebook, and open it.
 Follow through the notebook to get used to working with Python and Markdown cells.

 For learning to program, it's important to type code yourself!
 So a good way to proceed through later notebooks is to print out the notebooks first, and then to enter the commands in an empty Jupyter notebook.
 But to work with the notebooks directly, download the .ipynb files and open them in Jupyter.

-There are lots of online resources for Python programming.
+There are lots of online and print resources for Python programming.
 This is a short list.